YashTatkondawar/FogLAMP/docs/KERBEROS.rst

 *Auto Discovery* will let the North plugin to evaluate if the provided URL is related to an either *Connector Relay* or *PI Web API* endpoint.

-the *PIWebAPIAuthenticationMethod* permits to select the desired authentination among:
+the *PIWebAPIAuthenticationMethod* option permits to select the desired authentication among:
 ::
 	anonymous
 	basic